 The functionalities of the new version were presented at the 2017 IT tools training during ECHA´s stakeholders´ day.

-Latest version of the QSAR Toolbox (version 4.1) as well as instructions for installation and how to get started:
+The latest version of the QSAR Toolbox (version 4.5) as well as instructions for installation and how to get started are available at https://qsartoolbox.org/download/ and https://qsartoolbox.org/support/.

 - Due to the size of the files, the downloads may take a few minutes.

-The presentations of the QSAR Toolbox can be downloaded from the following table:
+The presentations of the QSAR Toolbox are available at https://qsartoolbox.org/support/.

 |2||Quick reference guidance for getting started|